operator-framework/community-operators/docs/required-fields.md

 ## Required fields for OperatorHub

 An Operator's CSV must contain the following fields and annotations for it to be displayed properly within OperatorHub.io and OperatorHub in OCP.
-Below is a guideline, explaining each field and at the bottom of this document is a full example of such a CSV.
+Below is a guideline explaining each field, and at the bottom of this document is a full example of such a CSV.

 ```yaml
 metadata: